If you have any questions about booking an appointment, please contact us at [email protected].

 Make an appointment

-Angel is a third-year at Pitzer from Pomona California.
+Angel is a senior at Pitzer from Pomona California.
 He is currently looking to major in Sociology, and minor in Chicanx/Latinx studies.
 On campus, he is involved with First-Gen Club, Pitzer Latinx Student Union (LSU), and a Mellon Mays Fellow (MMUF).
 In his free time, Angel enjoys playing and listening to music and chatting with friends.
 As a Writing Fellow, he hopes to help students become confident in their writing.

 Neha Basu ’24, Head Fellow